-This AGREEMENT is collectively made and entered into as of August of 2018 as to all terms and conditions of employment except for wages and the pay plan and will be effective retroactively to October 1, 2017, as noted herein, by and between ALACHUA COUNTY (hereafter referred to as the "County" or "Employer") and the INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS, LOCAL UNION #3852, the certified bargaining agent in Public Employees Relations Commission Certification Order No.1214 (hereafter referred to as the "Union").
-The Employer and Union further collectively made and entered into this AGREEMENT as to wages and the pay plan effective October 1, 2019, as noted herein.
-This Agreement is in compliance with Chapter 447.203(14) of the Florida Statutes which requires the execution of a written contract reflecting the agreement reached between the Employer and the Certified Bargaining Representative.
-There shall be no agreements made contrary to the specific terms of the Agreement, unless they are approved by the authorized representative of the County and the Executive Board of the Union
+2 This AGREEMENT is collectively made and entered into as of October of 2020 as to all 3 terms and conditions of employment, by and between ALACHUA COUNTY (hereafter referred 4 to as the "County" or "Employer") and the INTERNATIONAL ASSOCIATION OF FIRE 5 FIGHTERS, LOCAL UNION #3852, the certified bargaining agent in Public Employees 6 Relations Commission Certification Order No.1214 (hereafter referred to as the "Union").
+The 7 Employer and Union further collectively made and entered into this AGREEMENT as to wages 8 and the pay plan effective October 1, 2019, as noted herein.
+This Agreement is in compliance 9 with Chapter 447.203(14) of the Florida Statutes which requires the execution of a written 10 contract reflecting the agreement reached between the Employer and the Certified Bargaining 11 Representative.
+There shall be no agreements made contrary to the specific terms of the 12 Agreement, unless they are approved by the authorized representative of the County and the 13 Executive Board of the Union.

-ARTICLE 1 Recognition The County recognizes the Union as the exclusive bargaining agent for all employees in the job classifications contained within the certified bargaining unit for the purpose of collective bargaining with respect to rates of pay, wages, hours of employment, economic benefits as required by law, and other terms and conditions of employment.
-It is furthermore agreed that the President of Local #3852 or his/her designee, shall be the official spokesperson for the Union in any matter between the Union and the County.
-The Union shall furnish the County, in writing, the name(s) of its designee(s) and the period of time during which said designee is authorized to conduct business on behalf of the Union.
+1 ARTICLE 1 2 Recognition 3 The County recognizes the Union as the exclusive bargaining agent for all employees in the 4 job classifications contained within the certified bargaining unit for the purpose of collective 5 bargaining with respect to rates of pay, wages, hours of employment, economic benefits as 6 required by law, and other terms and conditions of employment.
+It is furthermore agreed that the 7 President of Local #3852 or their designee, shall be the official spokesperson for the Union in 8 any matter between the Union and the County.
+The Union shall furnish the County, in writing 9 the name(s) of its designee(s) and the period of time during which said designee is authorized to 10 conduct business on behalf of the Union.
+11